MUI-Pop/react-redux-router-authentication/README.md

 # react-redux-router-authentication
-Complete Token based authentication example in React + Redux + Router
+Example of a Token based authentication on frontend using React + Redux + Router